dariopellegrini/kdone-website/users.md

                 val nickname: String)
 ```

-> Attribute `password`is optional cause other type of authentication other that username and password are supported.
+> Attribute `password` is optional cause other types of authentication other than username and password are supported.

 Inside `startKDone`function run
 ```kotlin